mspnp/samples/ResiliencyHealthProbesSample/Readme.md

 Install IIS feature

-Open Windows defender firewall and add an InBound rule to allot TCP porr 80 incoming requests
+Open Windows defender firewall and add an InBound rule to allow TCP port 80 incoming requests

 Alternatively you can edit image under c:\inetpub\wwwroot\iisstart image and add the VM name so you know which virtual machine is being targeted

+Restart the VM

 Do this procedure in both VMs